nebuly-ai/nos/doc/elastic-quota.md

 resources of the quota do not exceed its `min` resources.
 When this happens and news pods are created in that namespace, they are labelled as `over-quota` when they reach the running phase.

-Nebulnetes re-evaluates the over-quota status of each Pod of a namespace every time a new Pod in that namespace changes its phase to/from "Running".
-With the default configuration, Nebulnetes sorts the pods by creation date and, if the creation timestamp is the same, by requested resources, placing first the pods with older creation timestamp and with fewer requested resources.
-After the pods are sorted, Nebulnetes computes the aggregated requested resources by summing the request of each Pod, and it marks as `over-quota` all the pods for which `used` is greater than `min`.
+nos re-evaluates the over-quota status of each Pod of a namespace every time a new Pod in that namespace changes its phase to/from "Running".
+With the default configuration, nos sorts the pods by creation date and, if the creation timestamp is the same, by requested resources, placing first the pods with older creation timestamp and with fewer requested resources.
+After the pods are sorted, nos computes the aggregated requested resources by summing the request of each Pod, and it marks as `over-quota` all the pods for which `used` is greater than `min`.

 > 🚧 Soon it will be possible to customize the order criteria used for sorting the pods during this process through the
-> Nebulnetes operator configuration.
+> nos operator configuration.

 ### Over-quota fair sharing

-In order to prevent a single namespace from consuming all the over-quotas available in the cluster and starving the others, Nebulnetes implements a fair-sharing mechanism that guarantees that each namespace subject to an ElasticQuota has right to a part of the available over-quotas proportional to its `min` field.
+In order to prevent a single namespace from consuming all the over-quotas available in the cluster and starving the others, nos implements a fair-sharing mechanism that guarantees that each namespace subject to an ElasticQuota has right to a part of the available over-quotas proportional to its `min` field.

 The fair-sharing mechanism does not enforce any hard limit on the amount of over-quotas pods that a namespace can